mjmandelah07/mjmandelah07/README.md

-- 👋 Hi, I’m aramide mojisola oluwadamilola
+- 👋 Hi, I’m aramide mojisola oluwadamilola.
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and back end development.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and php.
 - 💞️ I’m looking for mentor or sponsor
 - 📫 How to reach me, text me on whatsapp{08167065474}